General criteria for the study of quasi-stationarity: Proof of the results of Section

 \section{Proof of the results of Section~\ref{sec:general-diffusion}}

 In order to prove Theorem~\ref{thm:main-diffusion}, we check Condition~(F).
-The goal of Subsection~\ref{sec:construction-diff-multidim} is to give the construction of the process $X$ and to check (F0) with $L=K_k$ for some $k\geq 1$.
-In Subsection~\ref{sec:harnack-diff}, we explain how (F3) can be deduced from general Harnack inequalities.
+The goal of Subsection~\ref{sec:construction-diff-multidim} is to give the construction of the process $X$ and to check (F0) with $L=K_k$ for any $k\geq 1$.
+In Subsection~\ref{sec:harnack-diff}, we explain how (F1) and (F3) can be deduced from general Harnack inequalities.
 Finally, Subsection~\ref{sec:proof-diff-multidim} completes the proof of Theorem~\ref{thm:main-diffusion}.
 The proof of Corollary~\ref{cor:main-diffusion} is then given in Subsection~\ref{sec:pf-cor-diff}.